gamedig/node-gamedig/README.md

 Requires tshock server mod, and a REST user token, which can be passed to GameDig with the additional option: token

+### Discord
+You must set host to the server's guild ID instead of IP, this can be found in server widget settings (Server ID) or by enabling developer mode in client settings and right-clicking the server's icon.
+In order to retrieve information from discord server's they must have the Enable server widget option enabled.

 Usage from Command Line
 ---